Updated July 30th, 2019

 But just because these are expensive places to live, you can still find a way to call amazing locations home — especially if you're working with an experienced, local real estate agent who can find you a house in your budget.

 Using data and economic research on housing costs (Zillow), living wage (MIT), and median state incomes (GOBankingRates), we dug into what it really costs to live in the most expensive states in the U.S. Check out the average cost of living in these places and alternative locales with more affordability.

 - Living Wage: $32,723 (single adult), $68,971 (family of four)

 - Most Expensive City: Kailua, Honolulu (median home value: $997,400)

 To most people in America, Hawaii is a vacation destination.
-And now we know why it’s a lot easier to travel through than to call the place home.
+And now we know why: it’s a lot easier to travel there than to call the place home.

 The main reason for the high cost of housing is that the state attracts investors from all over the world looking for their piece of paradise.
-And it isn’t just housing; Hawaii also has the highest electricity rates in the country.
+And it isn’t just housing — Hawaii also has the highest electricity and energy bills in the country.